Top 10 Things to Do In Huatulco

 Check out a Day Pass to Dreams Huatulco Resort & Spa for a family-friendly add-on to this excursion.

 One of the top things to do in Huatulco whether you’re on a cruise ship excursion or staying at a resort, is to visit La Crucecita, the economic hub and cultural heart of Huatulco.
 It serves as the downtown for Huatulco.
-The main attractions in La Crucecita are within easy walking distance of the zocolo ( town square) so this excursion is easy to do independently, allowing you the most flexibility and saving you money.
+The main attractions in La Crucecita are within easy walking distance of the zocolo ( town square) so this activity is easy to do independently, allowing you flexibility and saving you money.

 The top things to do in La Crucecita include shopping for Pluma Hidalgo coffee, sampling mezcal and browsing artisanal crafts as well as visiting the Catholic Church, home to Mexico’s largest mural of the Virgin of Guadalupe.